Azure/fleet/docs/howtos/crp.md

         </details>

-* `unavailablePeriodSeconds` is introduced to allow users to inform the fleet when the resources are deemed "ready".
+* `unavailablePeriodSeconds` allows users to inform the fleet when the resources are deemed "ready".
      The default value is 60 seconds.

     - Fleet only considers newly applied resources on a cluster as "ready" once `unavailablePeriodSeconds` seconds have passed **after** the resources have been **successfully** applied to that cluster.
-    - The lower value you set for this parameter with, the faster rollout will occur.
+    - Setting a lower value for this parameter will result in faster rollouts.
 However, we **strongly** recommend that users set it to a value that all the initialization/preparation tasks can be completed within that time frame.
 This ensures that the resources are typically ready after the `unavailablePeriodSeconds` have passed.
     - We are currently designing a generic "ready gate" for resources being applied to clusters.
 Please feel free to raise